SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSViewStateAgent/GetHistories.md

 so.topic: reference
 ---

+# NSHistory[] GetHistories()

 Returns all history items that belong to the currently logged in user

 **Returns:** NSHistory[]